 Hamad Hamad is a principal at Caldwell, Cassady & Curry who focuses his practice primarily on intellectual property litigation.
-His experience includes deposing adverse technical witnesses and technical expert witnesses; conducting direct examinations of expert witnesses at trial; briefing and arguing claim construction issues, pretrial disputes and dispositive motions; and working with experts in preparation for trial.
-He also conducts direct examinations.
+His experience includes deposing adverse technical witnesses and technical expert witnesses; conducting direct examinations of expert witnesses at trial; briefing and arguing claim construction issues, pretrial disputes, and dispositive motions; and working with experts in preparation for trial.
 Hamad has also helped clients navigate intellectual property ownership issues, inventor and founder disputes, trade secret disputes, and standards essential technology issues.

 Hamad has represented clients in matters involving a variety of technologies, including pharmaceuticals; retractable syringes and catheters; heat exchange coils; computerized meal planning; data storage systems; digital encryption; electronic check clearance; network payment systems; Ethernet and data buffering systems; electronic trading card games; interactive distributed internet media; virtual private networks and internet security; remote audio control and access; multimedia content protection and purchasing; mobile payment technologies; audio/video conferencing; integrated circuits; mobile device antennas; oil and gas well completion; oil and gas fracturing fluids; and cloud computing.